 The Master’s International gives students customized curriculum and training in technical skills and community development leading to successful community-based work in the Peace Corps.
-While serving as Peace Corps volunteers, Master’s International students conduct their master’s research.
-They benefit from an AUNE faculty with deep experience and close ties to ongoing international research initiatives in Africa, Central America, and elsewhere.
+While serving as Peace Corps volunteers, depending on one’s concentration, Master’s International students can conduct their master’s research, complete a Masters project, or engage in coursework directly related to their Peace Corps assignment.
+Masters International students benefit from working with AUNE faculty who want to keep their Antioch/Peace Corps students company anywhere they choose to go and who are engaged with ongoing international research initiatives in Africa, Central America, and elsewhere.

-Practical, hands-on learning is a keystone of an AUNE education—and you can’t get much more real-world than the Peace Corps.
-An AUNE graduate degree readies you to tackle the world’s most challenging issues—climate change, conservation, resource management, and international environmental policy.
+Practical, hands-on learning is a keystone of an AUNE education and you can’t get much more real-world than the Peace Corps.
+An AUNE graduate degree readies you to tackle the world’s most challenging and rewarding careers in advocacy for social justice and sustainability, conservation biology, environmental education, science teaching, sustainable development and climate change, and resource management.
 Combine that with your Peace Corps experience, and you’ll find a wide range of careers open up to you after graduation.

 Peace Corps is now allowing applicants the option of applying to a specific country for their volunteer service.
 Explore your options for Peace Corps service.

 Tailor the Coursework to Your Interests